Sirpur Kaghaznagar railway station

-Sirpur Kaghaznagar railway station (SKZR) is a major station on New Delhi–Chennai main line in the Secunderabad division of South Central Railway of the Indian Railways.
+Sirpur Kaghaznagar (station code:- SKZR) is a major railway station on New Delhi–Chennai main line in the Secunderabad division of South Central Railway of the Indian Railways.
 It serves the Kagaznagar town in Komaram Bheem district in Telangana.
 Its elevation is 184 m above sea level.

-It is well connected to almost all the Indian cities, such as New Delhi, Hyderabad, Bangalore, Chennai, Pune, Vishakhapatnam, Nagpur, Jabalpur, Indore, Raipur, Coimbatore, Kochi, Thiruvanthapuram, Ahmedabad, Visakhapatnam, Jaipur, Surat.
+It is well connected to almost all the Indian cities, such as New Delhi, Hyderabad, Bangalore, Chennai, Pune, Vishakhapatnam, Nagpur, Jabalpur, Indore, Raipur, Dhanbad, Coimbatore, Kochi, Thiruvanthapuram, Ahmedabad, Visakhapatnam, Jaipur, Surat.

 There are plans to divert the SKZR railway line to Gadchiroli on the eastern side and to SKZR–Utnoor–Adilabad on the western side.